MTrop/DoomStruct/README.md

 * Stuff for drawing maps more easily (graphic-wise).
 * Better out-of-the-box palette and colormap functions like fade/tinting and the like.
 * Better ENDOOM rendering options.
+* Turning this project into a Maven Repository Compatible one (currently it's Ant-compatible; it gets the job done).
+* Unit tests (or automatable ones).

 ### Library